Drinfel'd double for monoidal Hom-Hopf algebras: The bicrossproduct construction

 \section{The bicrossproduct construction}

-In this section, we will construct the bicrossproduct of two monoidal Hom-Hopf algebras.
-Firstly dual to the concept of Hom-module algebra, we have the definition of Hom-comodule coalgebra as follows:
+\theequation{2.\arabic{equation}} In this section, we will construct the bicrossproduct of two monoidal Hom-Hopf algebras.
+First, we give a slightly different version from the one in \cite{LS} for our purpose containing a simple sketch.